- Please note: The in-person Spring 2022 Massey program has been canceled due to ongoing travel restrictions to New Zealand.

 A mandatory orientation programme is organized and run by the Massey International Student Support team.
 Activities typically include a traditional New Zealand BBQ and dinner, city tour and advice sessions designed to assimilate international students into university study within the next of wider New Zealand culture.
 During the orientation week, students need to confirm their final paper (class) enrolment for the semester.
 Students are able to make adjustments to their pre-approved selection of papers by visiting the relevant College administrators.

 Airport pickup is available and differs for each campus.
 Additional information will be provided by the ISEP Coordinator at Massey.

-Massey University offers a wide range of extra-curricular student activities available for all students, from basketball, to boxing or surfing, to cultural activites.
-Clubs Day, during the first week of the semester, is a great opportunity for students to peruse what’s on offer, but there is also a list of Massey University Clubs.
-Massey also has excellent recreation center facilities available
+Massey University offers a wide range of extra-curricular student activities available for all students, from basketball, to boxing or surfing, to cultural activities.
+Clubs Day, during the first week of the semester, is a great opportunity for students to peruse what’s on offer, for more information, check out the Massey - Auckland Campus University Clubs.
+Massey also has excellent recreation center facilities available.

-Massey University offers a wide range of extra-curricular student activities available for all students, from the Alpine club, to Fire-Spinning, to Waterpolo.
-Clubs Day, during the first week of the semester, is a great opportunity for students to peruse what’s on offer, but there is also a list of Massey University Clubs.
+Massey University offers a wide range of extra-curricular student activities available for all students, from the Alpine club, to Fire-Spinning, to Water polo.
+Clubs Day, during the first week of the semester, is a great opportunity for students to peruse what’s on offer, for more information, check out the Massey - Palmerston North Campus University Clubs.
 Massey also has excellent recreation center facilities available.